NoahGX/SQL-Linear-Regression-Using-Python/README.md

 The purpose of this Jupyter Notebook is to provide an introduction to using SQL queries within Python environmentsn using the `pandas` library, as well demonstrating how to perform linear regression analysis on datasets obtained from SQL databases.

 ## Features
-- Execution of SQL queries within a Jupyter notebook.
+- Execution of SQL queries within Jupyter notebook.
 - Data retrieval from SQL databases.
 - Data cleaning and preparation.
 - Performing linear regression analysis.